wesley-lacerda/wesley-lacerda/README.md

 ## Hi there 👋, welcome to my Github

-HR professional with experience in compensation and benefits management, holding a degree in Business Administration and currently studying Data Science.
+HR professional with experience in compensation and benefits management, holding a degree in Business Administration and currently studying Data Science at EBAC.

 ### About me